curv3d/curv/docs/language/Records.md

 The Object proposal splits OpenSCAD2 objects into two types:
 "simple objects" and (a more sophisticated subtype) "scoped objects".
-In this proposal, "simple objects" are replaced by a simpler type called "records", and scoped objects are deferred until later.
+In this proposal, "simple objects" are replaced by a simpler type called "records", and scoped objects are replaced by Modules.

 A record is a set of named fields.